-10. Ultimately, God has a plan for your upcoming year.
+10. Ultimately, there is a plan and a purpose for your upcoming year.

-Prayer.
-The utmost important factor to a successful year.
+The utmost important factor to a successful year is to believe there is a purpose.
 Through each and every disappointment or achievement, be thankful.
-He is and will be teaching you in ways that is beyond what you can fathom.
+Understanding that you have a purpose in this New Year will teach you in ways that is beyond what you can fathom.

-I pray that as you enter into this New Year, you will be fortified with His strength – list or no list.
-I encourage you to pray when your motivation begins to fail and that you find joy in whatever comes your way.
+I hope that as you enter into this New Year, you will be fortified with strength – list or no list.
+I encourage you to seek out support when your motivation begins to fail and that you find joy in whatever comes your way.